 - there is also a legitimate interest in retention of records as detailed in ‘ How long is the personal information held for’ below.

 In order to provide an effective and safe massage therapy treatment, Shelagh Bryce massage therapy requires information about your current health and your medical history.
-This information is used only to provide you with the best possible course of therapy and self-care advises.
+This information is used only to provide you with the best possible course of therapy, inform you of updates and self-care advises.

 Your contact details are also required in order to arrange appointment times with you.